nnq97/Test_Automation/README.md

 > pip install -r requirements.txt
 3. The next important thing is setup **chromedriver**.
 * The chromedriver can be downloaded from the official link (https://chromedriver.chromium.org/downloads).
-* Unzip and copy the executable to
+* Unzip and copy the executable to somewhere that Python and Selenium will be able to find it.
-> cp chromedriver /usr/local/bin
+** The easiest place to put it is in C:\Windows

 # Run the test case